-Recent announcements of a bot framework for Skype from Microsoft and Messaging Platform for Messenger from Facebook just heated up the space around chat as a new platform that goes after mobile apps.
-More and more developers are coming up with an idea to make their own bot for Slack, Telegram, Skype, Kik, Messenger and, probably, several other platforms that might pop up in the next couple of months.
+Recent announcements of a bot framework for Skype from Microsoft and a Messaging Platform for Messenger from Facebook have transformed chat through a new platform.
+More and more developers are coming up with the idea to make their own bot for Slack, Telegram, Skype, Kik, Messenger and, probably, several other platforms that might pop up over the next couple of months.

-Thus, we have a rising interest in the yet to be explored field of making smart bots with AI capabilities and conversational human-computer interaction as the main paradigm.
+Thus, we have a rising interest in the under-explored potential of making smart bots with AI capabilities and conversational human-computer interaction as the main paradigm.

 In order to build a good conversational interface we need to look beyond a simple search by a substring or regular expressions that we usually use while dealing with strings.

-The task of understanding spoken language and free text conversation in plain English is not as straightforward as might seem from the first look.
+The task of understanding spoken language and free text conversation in plain English is not as straightforward as it might seem at first glance.